Published on September 9th, 2016 | by DrKaayla75

 Q Sally Fallon says Grootveld is a leader in Nuclear Magnetic Resonance technology and NMR is the gold standard for rancidity testing.14 Why didn’t you use it?

 A I did use it!
 NMR stands as a stunning example of modern technology.
 The group that ushered in this technology — and remains the leader in the field — is SINTEF, headquartered in Trondheim, Norway.
 Its speciality is marine oils.
 Curious then, that Fallon Morell did not choose SINTEF for testing.
-Then again, it makes perfect sense given that the spectra image and data analysis provided by SINTEF and published in Hook, Line and Stinker provided results sharply discrepant from those Fallon Morell wished to achieve.
+Then again, it makes perfect sense given that the spectra image and data analysis provided me by SINTEF provided results sharply discrepant from those Fallon Morell wished to achieve.

 SINTEF, the world’s leaders in testing fish oil using 1H NMR and 13C NMR technology, reported high levels of hydrolytic rancidity.
 The researchers also reported “interference from the brown pigment” of FCLO21 but Grootveld did not.
 Why was that?
 Was he more skilled?
 Or did he employ questionable technique?